New York Boating Laws and Regulations

 complete a boating safety course.

 How can I prepare for the online course?

-BOATERexam.com offers a free online safe boating education course, covering all of the boating safety basics that you will learn in order to operate a motorboat.
+BOATERexam.com offers an online safe boating education course, covering all of the boating safety basics that you will learn in order to operate a motorboat.

 The BOATERexam.com safe boating education course has been reviewed and approved by New York Office of Parks, Recreation & Historic Preservation and includes all of the required state specific boating information.

 Where can I get more information about New York boating regulations and the New York boater education card?

 Answers to most of your questions about the New York boating safety certificate can